 In her native village Dhamordha, Jaghori District, Afghanistan she walked freely.
 She used to go to her school alone without fear of being stopped.
 She was studying in year 4.
 She loved her school and her class teacher.
 Perhaps she wanted to be a school teacher.
 She was the second daughter but she always considered herself the eldest child in the family.
 She didn’t like playing with dolls because it would make her feel younger.
 And she never wanted that something should make her feel smaller.
 She wanted to grow fast—faster than a bamboo tree.
 She seemed to be in a rush to get bigger as soon as possible.
 Sometimes she would secretly wear her mother’s dress and put her makeup on her tiny cute face but she didn’t know that makeup would rather make her look younger of her age.

 Two customers popped in Fire Brigade Shopping Plaza on Meconogey Road, Quetta City, Pakistan around 4pm on 27th of May 2015.
 One of them walked to Haji Hussain shop, who was sitting on a small stool in his small shop.
-On seeing the customer, Haji stood up to receive the customer warmly, but he instead received several warm bullets in his body.
+On seeing the customer, Haji stood up to receive the customer warmly, but he instead received several warm bullets in his chest.
 The other customer, in the meantime, went to the next shop, pulled his gun out and pumped multiple bullets into Muhammad Esa’s body.
-Later on, both killer customers moved to Haji Musa’s shop and shot several bullets on his body.
+Later on, both killer customers moved to Haji Musa’s shop and shot several bullets in his body.
 The unknown armed men, after that, calmly managed to drive off to an unknown destination.
 It was not the first time that the unknown killers escaped to an unknown destination.
 It was the third time in two days, fourth time in fifteen days and 176 times for the past 14 years.

 The main City Police Station is situated a few meters away from the killing scene while the Frontier Corps (FC) check post is literally 15 yards away.
 But it doesn’t make a difference, when it comes to Hazara killings in Pakistan especially Quetta City.